hkiyomaru/sixteen/README.md

-#Sixteen
+# Sixteen

-##What is Sixteen
+## What is Sixteen

-Sixteen is the application to learn English by speaking English.
+Sixteen is an application to learn English by speaking English.

-##Instruction
+## Instruction

-This product is writen in Python2.7.9.
+This app is writen in Python2.7.9.

-This command provides all dependence.
+Run the following command to install dependent packages.

 ```
 $ pip install -r requirements.txt